kitnil/awesome/README.md

 - [Mind-Expanding-Books](https://github.com/hackerkid/Mind-Expanding-Books) - :books: Books that will blow your mind
 - [You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.
 - [emacs-bootstrap](https://github.com/editor-bootstrap/emacs-bootstrap) - Your on-the-fly Emacs development environment.
-- [blog](https://github.com/felix11h/blog) - 3 Diagrams Per Page, my personal blog.
-Posts are written in Emacs Org-mode and then exported to HTML.
-The site is generated with Jekyll, using an adaption of the Lanyon theme.
+- [blog](https://github.com/felix11h/blog) - Personal blog, "3 Diagrams Per Page".
+Posts are written in Emacs Org-mode and exported to HTML.
+The site is generated with Jekyll.
 - [literate-programming-examples](https://github.com/limist/literate-programming-examples) - A collection of literate programming examples using Emacs Org mode; these examples are directly usable (copy and start hacking), and/or can serve as educational literate programs.
 Clojure will be the preferred language.
 - [tomorrow-theme](https://github.com/chriskempson/tomorrow-theme) - Tomorrow Theme now lives on at https://github.com/chriskempson/base16
 - [magnetissimo](https://github.com/sergiotapia/magnetissimo) - Web application that indexes all popular torrent sites, and saves it to the local database.